pietro909/congenial-giggle/packages/boltz-swap/README.md

 });
 ```

-**Storage Adapters**: The Arkade SDK provides various storage adapters for different environments.
-For ServiceWorker environments, use `IndexedDBStorageAdapter`.
-For more storage options and adapters, see the [Arkade SDK storage adapters documentation](https://github.com/arkade-os/ts-sdk).
+**Repositories**: The Arkade SDK provides repository interfaces to use custom implementations.
+For ServiceWorker environments, the default implementation is `IndexedDB`.
+For more storage options and adapters, see the [Arkade SDK Repositories documentation](https://github.com/arkade-os/ts-sdk).

+> [!WARNING]
+> If you previously used the v1 `StorageAdapter`-based repositories, migrate
+> data into the new IndexedDB repositories before use:
+>
+> ```typescript
+> import {
+>   IndexedDbSwapRepository,
+>   migrateToSwapRepository
+> } from '@arkade-os/boltz-swap'
+> import { IndexedDBStorageAdapter } from '@arkade-os/sdk/adapters/indexedDB'
+>
+> // if you used a different name for the DB, use your own here
+> const oldStorage = new IndexedDBStorageAdapter('arkade-service-worker', 1)
+> await migrateToSwapRepository(oldStorage, new IndexedDbSwapRepository())
+> ```

+The existing data is still available at the old location (e.g. `arkade-service-worker`).
+The SDK will automatically migrate it to the new IndexedDB repository and use the new one.

 ## Background Swap Monitoring (SwapManager)